akberthegreat2/Mirror/docs/concepts/developer-experience.md

 ## The app scaffold

 `mirror startapp <name>` adds a reusable application package under `apps/`.
 The generated app includes configuration, pipeline, middleware, signal, worker, task, and smoke-test files.

+## Workspace bootstrap

+The repository root also contains two helper files that make the source checkout pleasant to use:

+- `conftest.py` adds every `packages/*/src` directory to pytest imports.
+- `sitecustomize.py` does the same for plain Python sessions.

+These files exist only to make source-checkout development easier.
+They are not product features.

 ## Why this matters